ThreeSixtyGiving/standard/documentation/about/governance.md

 ### About 360Giving

-The 360Giving Data Standard is managed and maintained by 360 Giving (Trading as 360Giving), a registered charity (number 1164883) and a registered company (number 09668396).
+The 360Giving Data Standard is managed and maintained by Funders Together (trading as 360Giving), a registered charity (number 1116201) and a registered company (number 5596299 ).

 Our vision is for grantmaking in the UK to become more informed, effective and strategic.